luke-venk/iss-tracker/README.md

-# Homework 05: The Fountains of Flask
+# ISS Tracker
 ## Description
-The purpose of this project is to use a Flask app to retrieve a large dataset related to the ISS using requests, parse the data, perform some calculations, and output some key findings to the screen for the user to read.
-The dataset as a whole has data related to the ISS over a span of 15 days, including the timestamp, position, and velocity of the ISS.
-Furthermore, we combine our Flask app with Docker containerization, ensuring our software is portable.
+The purpose of this project is to use a Flask app to output key information related to the ISS to the user.
+The dataset, originally from NASA, has data related to the ISS over a span of 15 days, including the timestamp, position, and velocity of the ISS; the data will be stored in a Redis NoSQL database in order to guarantee flexible and scalable storage.
+Finally, we combine our Flask app with Docker containerization, ensuring our software is portable.

 ## Program Requirements
 ### Getting the Input Data